 - In October/November your high school will distribute Application Access Code letters that contain the information required to apply online:

 - Narrow down your university program selections by talking to your parents, teachers and guidance counsellors about your interests and options.

 - Watch the instructional video on how to apply online.

 Step 3: Apply

 - Use the information in your Application Access Code Letter to log in to your online application.
-Note: The first time you log in you must change your temporary PIN to a personal password.
-Use your password (instead of your PIN) the next time you log in.

 - Complete all sections of the application.

 - Review your program selections before clicking “I Verify and Agree”.